dndg/opta-tutorials/tutorials/CodesysOptaRemoteConnectionTutorial/content.md

 CODESYS can automatically detect Finder OPTA when the PC and PLC are on the same local network.
-This mechanism works well within LANs, but it does not work when the device is on a different network.
+This mechanism works well within LANs, but it does not work when the PC and the PLC belong to different networks.

-This limitation exists because CODESYS normally discovers Finder OPTA devices using UDP broadcast messages, which are limited to the local network and are not forwarded by routers.
+This limitation exists because CODESYS normally discovers Finder OPTA using UDP broadcast messages, which are limited to the local network and are not forwarded by routers.
 To overcome this limitation, Finder OPTA can be accessed using a direct TCP connection, provided that network connectivity